carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4.md

 This takes you to a page with information about the RAMP family of proteins, the "Repair Associated Mysterious Proteins."
 While indeed mysterious, they turn out to be CRISPR-related proteins.

 #### 11. Find protein (cont.)
-Click on "1866 sequences" near the top.
+Click on "3016 sequences" near the top.
+If the link doesn't work, click on "Alignments" on the side bar.

 #### 12. Generate file
 Under "format an alignment," select your format as "FASTA" from the drop-down menu, and select gaps as "No gaps (unaligned)" from the drop-down menu.
 Click "Generate."